Ashwamedham

 Ashwamedham is a 1967 Indian Malayalam-language film, directed by A. Vincent and written by Thoppil Bhasi.
-It is based on Thoppil Bhasi's play of the same name.
+It is based on Bhasi's play of the same name.
 The film stars Sathyan, Sheela and Prem Nazir in lead roles along with Madhu and Sukumari in supporting roles.
-The film revolves around Sarojam (Sheela), who contracts leprosy.
+The film follows Sarojam (Sheela), a woman who faces deep social exile and medical ignorance after contracting leprosy.
 A sequel, Sarasayya, was released in 1971.